Does Atlantic Canada have a blueprint for rural revival in the post-pandemic era? – TechCrunch

 Morrison and his partner are part of a wave of skilled young people reversing Canada’s natural current of internal migration.
 In doing so, they’re participating in an economic revival that could change the destiny of the depressed Atlantic region.

-When they return, young people like Morrison are finding that Atlantic Canadians have quietly built a robust startup ecosystem that has resulted in a dozen acquisitions to companies like IBM and Salesforce, the sum of which likely surpasses $5 million in cash and stock.
+When they return, young people like Morrison are finding that Atlantic Canadians have quietly built a robust startup ecosystem that has resulted in a dozen acquisitions to companies like IBM and Salesforce, the sum of which likely surpasses $5 billion in cash and stock.

 The Atlantic Canada story may provide a blueprint for other rural regions looking to take advantage of the decentralizing impact of COVID-19 to swap resource-based economies for the knowledge economy.